shenlebantongying/c1z2/graphics/README.md

 We set `cairo_surface_set_device_scale` to `SDL pixel density`, so that we draw on coordinates of `window size` without considering the underlying buffer

+# Drawing buffer

+`SDL_Surface` and `cairo_surface_t` shares the same data buffer.

+Note that cairo surface's RGB values are pre-multiplied by alpha.